hatfieldlibrary/commons/README.md

 [![Coverage Status](https://coveralls.io/repos/github/hatfieldlibrary/commons/badge.svg?branch=master)](https://coveralls.io/github/hatfieldlibrary/commons?branch=master)

 The Commons is designed to publish information about digital projects and collections that are maintained within institutional repositories like DSpace, Contentdm, and Hydra or that exist independently as unique, standalone projects like Omeka exhibits and public websites.
-Commons project provides integration with repository services through shared authentication and authorization and targeted search capability.
+The Commons provides integration with repository services through shared authentication and authorization and targeted search capability.

 The project uses [Angular](https://angular.io/), [ngrx](https://github.com/ngrx), and [Angular Material](https://material.angular.io/).